yagutaro/dsc-significance-p-value-hbs-ds-060120/README.md

 ## Introduction

 In this lesson, you'll learn more about some of the ideas mentioned in earlier lessons around interpreting the significance of results.
-You'll learn that associating a confidence level to our model's output is be very important during decision making, and an essential part of data science.
+You'll learn that associating a confidence level to our model's output is very important during decision making and an essential part of data science.

 ## Objectives

 You will be able to:

-* Interpret p-values and regression coefficients
-* Describe model suitability in terms of obtained significance results
+* Evaluate a linear regression model by using statistical performance metrics pertaining to overall model and specific parameters

 ## Let's get started
 The ideas of hypothesis testing can be applied to regression, as well as statistical inference.
 For now, You'll learn about how it works in regression, and we'll spend time on formal hypothesis testing in a variety of contexts later on.